zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

 4. *The Sprint Review*.During the Sprint Review, the Scrum Team and stakeholders collaborate about what was done in the Sprint.
 They inspect what has been achived and adapt the backlog if needed.Time-boxed at 4hours for a one-month sprint and shorter for shorter sprints.
 5. *Sprint Retrospective*.
 A time during which the Scrum team inspects itself and creates a plan for improvements to be enacted during the next Sprint.
 Time-boxed at 3hours for a one-month sprint.

-The Sprint Retrospective occurs after the Sprint Review and prior to the next Sprint Planning.
-This is at most a three-hour meeting for one-month Sprints.

 ## Kanban.